-If you check the Python version now you’ll notice that Python 3.6 is the default version in your current shell now.
+If you check the Python version again now you’ll notice that Python 3.6 is the default version in your current shell now.

-It is important to point out that Python 3.6 is the default Python version only in this shell session.
+It is important to point out that Python 3.6 is set as the default Python version only in this shell session.
 If you exit the session or open a new session from another terminal Python 2.7 will be the default Python version.

 Development tools are required for building Python modules, you can install the necessary tools and libraries by typing:

 sudo yum groupinstall 'Development Tools'

 The preferred way to create a new virtual environment in Python 3 is by executing the

 Let’s say we want to create a new Python 3 project called

 my_new_project inside our user home directory and matching virtual environment.

 First, create the project directory and switch to it: